Organizations Reflecting Communities

 Diversity and Inclusion Initiatives Drive Business Results

 The proof is in the numbers, D&I isn’t just the right thing to do, it’s also the smart thing to do.
 Employees with diverse backgrounds are critical to driving innovation.
-Researchers at Portland State University studied 3,000 of the largest publicly traded companies in the U.S. and found that companies that had diverse employees and took action to retain and promote diverse employees had higher innovation results.
+Researchers at Portland State University studied 3,000 of the largest publicly traded companies in the U.S. and found that companies that had a diverse workforce and took action to retain and promote employees with underrepresented backgrounds had higher innovation results.
 The researchers were able to prove that this wasn’t just coincidence and that diverse backgrounds and experiences lead to increased innovation.

 Your Action Items

 When presenting the business case for D&I initiatives, you’ll want to start laying out the next steps so your senior level exec team can visualize these programs in your company’s future.
-It can be difficult to retain and promote diverse employees if you don’t have any, that’s why many companies start at the source, with recruiting.
-Adopting a tool like Entelo Diversity allows companies to ensure their candidate pools are rich with diverse candidates who may have been overlooked by unconscious bias.
+It can be difficult to retain and promote employees from underrepresented communities if you don’t have any, that’s why many companies start at the source, with recruiting.
+Adopting a tool like Entelo Diversity allows companies to ensure their candidate pools are diverse from the get-go, many of whom may have been overlooked by unconscious bias.
 However, adopting technology is one piece of your overall strategy.
 Every company is unique so your initiatives should reflect that.

 If you’re interested in learning more about Entelo Diversity, sign up for a demo today.